5l1v3r1/auto-pi/README.md

 # To be added
 - request WiFi credentials and configure the raspbian OS
-- TODO: add options to change to the full raspbian image
+- add options to change to the full raspbian image
 - work with other pi distros